 To attract and develop exceptional boys and teachers from all backgrounds to serve a meritocratic India; inspire them to be just and ethical citizens; train them to be wise and principled leaders; and prepare them to enter one of the strongest alumni fraternities – for life.

-The Doon School, a completely residential school for boys only, was envisioned as an entirely secular school that would attract boys from all sections of Indian society and from every state in India; boys who would go on to serve a free and democratic India.
+The Doon School, a completely residential school for boys only, was envisioned as an entirely secular school that would attract boys from all sections of Indian society and from every state in India; boys who would go on to serve a free and meritocratic India.

 The Doon School, established in 1935, was founded by S. R. Das, a lawyer from Calcutta, who later served as the Advocate General of Bengal and was a member of the Viceroy’s Executive Council of Lord Irwin.
 S. R. Das was educated at Manchester Grammar School, a highly academic and prestigious all-boys’ school in England.
 With a vision for an Indian school patterned on the British private boarding school, he set out to create and establish The Doon School for Indian boys in India.
 He wanted to ensure that the boys in India received the same educational opportunities he had experienced in Manchester, but without having to leave their home country.
 Founder S. R. Das aspired to set up a school which was open to all, unlike the existing boarding schools then that admitted only British pupils or served India’s wealthy elite and were Christian in ethos.